CCI-MOC/zabbix-libvirt/README.md

 ## Deploy

-1. Create a configuration file (see `examples/config.ini`) at `/etc/libvirt-checks/`.
+1. Create a configuration file (see `examples/config.ini`) at `/etc/zabbix-libvirt/`.
-2. Put the list of IP addreses or hostnames at `/etc/libvirt-checks/`.
+2. Create a hosts file (see `examples/hosts.txt`) and put the path to it in the config file.
-3. And call `main.py` with whatever frequency your zabbix server can handle.
+3. Call `main.py` with whatever frequency your zabbix server can handle.
 You can setup a cron job.